jeremyrayjewell/cyber_journal/writeups/overthewire/bandit08.md

 **Date:** 2025-07-31

-## Obfuscated password (ROT13):
+## Obfuscated password (ROT13)

-4PXZu1WV91oHVMMCKQdTnany4kiNt0WZ
+`4PXZu1WV91oHVMMCKQdTnany4kiNt0WZ`

 ## Objective

-"The password for the next level is stored in the file data.txt and is the only line of text that occurs only once"
+>"The password for the next level is stored in the file data.txt and is the only line of text that occurs only once"

 ## Purpose